curt-labs/API/DESIGN.md

 decide on whether the best place for filtration should be.
 (Should it be on an array of product objects or should this reside in the category service?)

+> David's Part Filter Concept:

+> A function that takes in a list of PartID's, and Filteration Rules.
+This function would return a list of parts that meet the filteration conditions.
+The beauty of having a function that takes a list of parts, and returns a list of parts, is that it is very modular and extensible.
+For example, it could be used as a standalone (I have these parts and I want to apply filter rules to them to narrow down my results).

+> It could also be used in conjunction with the vehicle lookup.
+Say you wanted to do the vehicle lookup and filter rules at the same time via the same request.
+The vehicle lookup would accept the list of filter rules.
+Once the vehicle lookup grabs all the parts, it would then call this filter function passing in the list of PartIDs and fowarding the filteration rules.
+It would then return the list of parts, and use that list to return to the user.
+This also allows use to keep all the messy filteration code out of the vehicle lookup, and out of all the individual GetParts calls.
+I will draw up a flow diagram explaining this process and update this design doc accordingly.

 ***

 ### <a href="category-service"></a>Category Service